-First things first, though – how exactly do we define 'surface water'?
+First things first – what is 'surface water'?
 Well, we describe it as water that falls as rain, is collected by drains and gullies on your property, before being removed by us via a public sewer.
-So, you could be entitled to a reduction in your water bills if:

-- All the surface water from your roof or shared roof drains directly to the ground via a soakaway (a means of draining away water through the ground) at both the front or rear of your property and
+- all the rainwater or groundwater from your home including your roof (or shared roof), garden, drive, patio and yard, drains directly to the ground or via a soakaway (a means of draining away water through the ground) at both the front and/or rear of your property

 We've included a diagram to illustrate a property that may be entitled to a reduction.

-Unfortunately, you’re not entitled to a water bill reduction if:
+You are not entitled to a reduction if:

-- Any proportion of your surface water drains to a public sewer.
+- any proportion of your surface water drains to the public sewer

-- You drain to a watercourse, brook or stream via a public sewer.
+- you drain to a watercourse, brook or stream via the public sewer